jamescherti/minimal-emacs.d/README.md

 ;; Running package initialization and installation during the early-init phase ;; is NOT RECOMMENDED because this stage occurs before the GUI system, ;; windowing, and comprehensive error-handling buffers are fully initialized.
-;; When package-install or `package-refresh-contents` triggers a failure—such as ;; a TLS handshake error or a lost network connection—Emacs cannot yet render a ;; graphical window to display the backtrace or warning.
+;; When package-install or `package-refresh-contents` triggers a failure-such as ;; a TLS handshake error or a lost network connection-Emacs cannot yet render a ;; graphical window to display the backtrace or warning.
 This results in a ;; "silent" hang or a crash that provides no visual feedback to the user, ;; forcing a pivot to a terminal to inspect standard output.
 Furthermore, many